Shot in the dark

 Set quality goals

 With a mid-range camera you should be aiming around the middle for aperture and iso.
 If iso 1600 is good on your camera then aim for iso 800.
 For your lens aperture aim for f/11 (unless you have a close up composition) because this will give you good DOF and good sharpness.
 With a good exposure, these settings should be fine for print quality.
 Once you have your quality goals, you need to figure out the final part of the exposure triangle = shutter speed.
 Shutter speed could be anything from 10 seconds (Snow landscape with full moon) to 30 minutes (Dark landscape – new moon) with iso 800 and f/8.
 If your first Night photography session is in a dark landscape with no moon, trial and error could take some hours.
 Even if you are a die-hard photo enthusiast, you wont want to waste hours in the cold night.
+Using longer exposures instead of high iso will reduce the chances of high iso noise, but it is god to note that poor exposures are more responsible for noise in night photography.

 Put on your Maths Head – Time to use your knowledge of Exposure Stops.